Woukie/create-missiles/README.md

 <h1>Create Missiles</h1>

-<p>This is a Minecraft mod for Forge and Fabric that adds missiles to your world, built as an addon for the Create mod.</p>
+<p>This is a Minecraft mod for Forge and Fabric that adds missiles to the game, built as an addon for the Create mod.</p>

 <h1>Features</h1>